Not every narcissist is a psychopath or sociopath; every psychopath or sociopath is a narcissist.

 How they think.

-- I know there are rules however, they apply to you not me.
+- I know there are rules; however, they apply to you, not me.

-- You should be loyal to me however, I shall not be to you.
+- You should be loyal to me; however, I shall not be to you.

-- I can criticise you however, you should never criticise me.
+- I can criticise you; however, you should never criticise me.

-- If you do as I say all will be ok, you should know how to understand what I’m saying.
+- If you do as I say, all will be ok.
+You should know how to understand what I’m saying.

-- I do not need to apologise, however, you do as everything that’s wrong with my life is all your fault.
+- I do not need to apologise; however, you do as everything that’s wrong with my life is all your fault.

-- Everything you do right is all thanks to me, therefore I’m better than you.
+- Everything you do right is all thanks to me; therefore, I’m better than you.

-The narcissistic personality disorder is on a spectrum so some once you understand they think differently you can manage your time around them.
+The narcissistic personality disorder is on a spectrum, so some once you understand they think differently, you can manage your time around them.
 Observe don’t absorb.
 Others you need to stay clear of.

-A psychopath has no guilt and no shame or remorse, they have no conscience.
+A psychopath has no guilt and no shame or remorse, and they have no conscience.
 They are a predator.

-How a psychopath/sociopaths think.
+How a psychopaths/sociopaths think.

-- I don’t care for your rights, human rights, what about my rights.
+- I don’t care for your rights, human rights.
+What about my rights.

 - Everyone lies, so what if I do, there’s no harm in lying.

-- Laws what laws?
+- Laws, what laws?
 They were made to be broken.

-- If I want to cheat I can, it’s not my fault others are gullible.
+- If I want to cheat, I can.
+It’s not my fault others are gullible.

-- You’re wrong I am right, no matter what
+- You’re wrong; I am right, no matter what

 - They said no, and I didn’t want to stop, not my fault they got in my way.